viktorijabrun/Sweetshop_test/README.md

 ## Project Overview

 This project is focused on testing the functionality of the **Sweet Shop** website using **Cypress**.
-Below is the detailed documentation of instructions how to use repository,known issues encountered during testing and test cases.
+Below is the detailed documentation of instructions how to use repository, known issues encountered during testing and test cases.

 ---